Skip to main content

 Physical activity is one of the most potent tools for improving insulin sensitivity.
 During exercise, your muscles can take up glucose from the bloodstream with significantly less insulin required.
 This provides immediate relief to your metabolic system.
 Regular movement, particularly a combination of aerobic exercise and resistance training, builds more muscle tissue.

-This new tissue acts as a glucose reservoir, providing more destinations for blood sugar to go, thereby lightening the load on your pathways.
+This new tissue acts as a glucose reservoir, providing more destinations for blood sugar to go, thereby lightening the load on your insulin signaling pathways.
 Even a single session of moderate exercise can improve insulin sensitivity for up to 48 hours.

 The timeline for improving insulin resistance is a direct reflection of the consistency and synergy of lifestyle interventions.